Edison, New Jersey: Roads and highways

 Edison is a transport hub, with an extensive network of highways passing through the township and connecting to major Northeast cities, New York City, Boston, Philadelphia, Trenton and Washington, D.C.
 Edison is located about 25 mi from Newark Liberty International Airport, a 30 to 45 minute drive.

 As of May 2010, the township had a total of 307.05 mi of roadways, of which 257.31 mi were maintained by the municipality, 29.78 mi by Middlesex County and 14.75 mi by the New Jersey Department of Transportation and 5.21 mi by the New Jersey Turnpike Authority.

-State highways include Route 27 and 440, both of which are state-maintained.
+State highways include Route 27 and Route 440, both of which are state-maintained.
 U.S. Route 1 also passes through the township.
-Interstate 287 passes through Edison, where it houses its southern end at I-95.
+Interstate 287 passes through Edison, where it houses its southern end at Interstate 95.
 The municipality also houses about a 5 mi section of the New Jersey Turnpike (Interstate 95).
 Exit 10 is located in Edison, featuring a 13-lane toll gate and a unique interchange design.
-When the "dual-dual" setup of the turnpike was created, it first started in Edison and continued north to Exit 14 in Newark.
-It wasn't until 1973 that the "dual-dual" was extended south of 10 to Exit 9 in East Brunswick Township (and then extended further south in 1990 to Exit 8A in Monroe Township).
+When the "dual-dual" setup of the turnpike was created, it first started in Edison and continued north to exit 14 in Newark.
+It wasn't until 1971 that the project began to extend the "dual-dual" south of exit 10 to exit 9 in East Brunswick (and then extended further south in 1990 to exit 8A in Monroe Township).

-Since Interstate 287 connects to Interstate 87 (the New York State Thruway), Exit 10 (of the turnpike) is one of the busiest interchanges to be used by tractor-trailers as it connects the New Jersey Turnpike to the New York Thruway.
-For truck drivers, it is the only direct limited-access road connection they have from the Turnpike to the Thruway as the Garden State Parkway, which has its northern terminus at the Thruway, prohibits trucks from using the roadway north of Exit 105.
+Since Interstate 287 connects to Interstate 87 (the New York State Thruway), exit 10 (of the turnpike) is one of the busiest interchanges to be used by tractor-trailers as it connects the New Jersey Turnpike to the New York State Thruway.
+For truck drivers, it is the only direct limited-access road connection they have from the Turnpike to the Thruway, as the Garden State Parkway, which has its northern terminus at the Thruway, prohibits trucks from using the roadway north of Exit 105.

 In 2009, the New Jersey Department of Transportation selected Edison as one of the first communities to have a red light camera enforcement system.
 The program was ended by the state in December 2014, despite a more than 30% drop in accidents at the three camera-controlled intersections in the township.